-Cambridge Street Aid is an award winning initiative provides practical help to people who live or have lived on the streets.
+Cambridge Street Aid is an award winning initiative which provides practical help to people who live or have lived on the streets.

 There are many reasons why people beg on the street – each person has their own story to tell.
 Many of us instinctively want to give money to someone who we think needs our help.

 But giving cash to people on the streets can actually keep them there for longer.

 If you want to help, Street Aid gives you an alternative to handing money to people on the street.
 We raise a grant fund from your donations, to which people who live or have lived on the streets can apply.